linked-db/linked-ql/README.md

 ---

 > [!IMPORTANT]
 > LinkedQL is in active development.
-The core query model and interfaces are stable and backed by 1,200+ tests.
+The core query model and interfaces are stabilizing and backed by 1,200+ tests.
 MySQL/MariaDB live query support is still in progress.
 Feedback, issues, and PRs are welcome — see [Contributing](https://github.com/linked-db/linked-ql#-contributing).

 ---